 Objectives of the Better Regulation agenda

-- EU actions based on evidence
+• Ensure EU policymaking is based on evidence

-- Involving citizens, businesses and stakeholders in the decision-making process
+• Involving citizens, businesses and stakeholders in the decision-making process

 What the Commission is doing

-Simplifying public consultations by introducing a single ‘Call for Evidence’, on the improved Have Your Say portal.
-This will generally combine the feedback on roadmaps and inception impact assessments with the questionnaire into one call for evidence. |
+Improve public consultations by introducing a single ‘Call for Evidence’ translated in all languages, on the revamped Have Your Say portal.
+The approach combines the feedback on roadmaps and inception impact assessments with the questionnaire of public consultations into one.

-Mainstreaming the United Nations’ Sustainable Development Goals, to ensure that all legislative proposals contribute to the 2030 sustainable development agenda. |
+Mainstreaming the United Nations’ Sustainable Development Goals, to ensure that all legislative proposals contribute to the 2030 sustainable development agenda.

-Improving the way in which Better Regulation addresses and supports sustainability goals and the digital transformation. |
+Improving the way in which Better Regulation addresses and supports sustainability goals, in particular ‘do no significant harm’ and the digital transformation.

-Integrating strategic foresight into policymaking to ensure it is fit for the future, by for instance, taking into account emerging megatrends in the green, digital, geopolitical and socio-economic contexts. |
+Integrating strategic foresight into policymaking to ensure it is fit for the future, by for instance, taking into account emerging megatrends in the green, digital, geopolitical and socio-economic contexts.

 Learn more about the EU policy and law-making cycle.